OctopusDeploy/blog/blog/2019-08/k8s-oauth/index.md

 ## Generating the OAuth tokens

-You may be familiar with OAuth logins already, as they are commonly used to authenticate users in web applications.
+You may already be familiar with OAuth logins as they are commonly used to authenticate users in web applications.

 However, authenticating users from a console application is a little different.
 We still need the user to open a web page and verify themselves with Google, but `kubectl` won’t interact with a web browser by itself, so we need some other way to generate these codes.